matt-szymczyk/tim-app/README.md

 # Welcome to my React Native project for my university course!

+This was my first try at mobile app developement so its pretty rough

 You can find backend code [here](https://github.com/matt-szymczyk/tim-serverless)

 This is an [Expo](https://expo.dev) project